albertkawmi/hungry-shark/README.md

 ### Importance of the React `key` prop

 Switching from emoji text to images caused everything to slow down and the images would visibly flash on every game tick.
-This was because the images were being rerenderd every time.
+This was because the images were being re-rendered every time.
 By creating a unique ID for each creature and using this as the `key` prop, I prevented the characters from re-rendering unnecessarily.

 The next optimisation would have been to use an image sprite (instead of multiple images) but this didn't feel necessary for this game.